-Data on regional economic forces such as demographic patterns, regional location factors, employment and income patterns, general trends in real property prices and rents, interest rate trends, availability of vacant land, and construction trends and costs are collected from private vendors and public sources and provide the appraisers a current economic outlook on the real estate market.
+Data on regional economic forces such as regional location factors, general trends in real property prices and rents, interest rate trends, availability of vacant land, and construction trends and costs are collected from private vendors and public sources and provide the appraisers a current economic outlook on the real estate market.
 Information is gathered from real estate publications and other outside sources including seminars, conferences, and continuing education courses approved by the Texas Comptroller's Office.